Shakthivelms8/dp-420-cosmos-db-dev/instructions/14-functions.md

 1. Return to the **Home** of the Azure portal.

-## Create an Azure Function app and Azure Cosmos DB-triggered function
+## Task 02: Create an Azure Function app and Azure Cosmos DB-triggered function

 Before you can begin writing code, you will need to create the Azure Functions resource and its dependent resources (Application Insights, Storage) using the creation wizard.